AKCcoding/AKCcoding/README.md

 <h1 align="center"> Feel free to contact me 🙇 </h1>

-- 🤔 Learning a lot of advanced things including ReactJS Library, Angular, Vue, NextJS Frameworks for Web Development; Django, Flask and Spring Boot for Backend Development.
+- 🤔 Learning a lot of advanced things including ReactJS Library, NextJS for Web Development; Django, Flask and Spring Boot for Backend Development.
-- 📸⚡🎥🏎️ My hobbies are photo editing, video editing and road trips.
+- 📸⚡🎥🏎️ My hobbies are troubleshooting PC technically, video editing, getting physically fit (GYM) and a YES to many road trips.
-- 🎮 I LOVE Playing Online Games League of Legends and Valorant.
+- 🎮 I LOVE Playing Online Games League of Legends, TFT, and Valorant.
-- 🥅 2024 Goals: Be more mature and responsible
-- 📁 Provide for my Family's welfare and needs
-- 💪😎🔥 Alpha male
+- 🥅 2025 Goals: Sell Marketplace for $$$ so I can retire my parents.